Employee Surveys: Types & How to Use Them Effectively

 The Don’ts:

-Avoid these mistakes that can make your surveys ineffective:
+Avoid these mistakes that can make your employee surveys ineffective:

 - Overwhelming employees with too many questions (ask too many questions).